point-link/server/README.md

-# MiiXinn Server
+# PointLink Server

-This is the server of MiiXinn.
+This is the server of PointLink.